Royals vs. Athletics Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .364 with two doubles, a home run and three RBI.
+- Witt Jr. hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .429 with two doubles, two home runs and four RBI.

 Witt Jr. Recent Games